StarRocks/starrocks/docs/using_starrocks/query_cache.md

 We recommend that you use the query cache in the following scenarios:

-- You frequently run aggregate queries on a single flat table.
+- You frequently run aggregate queries on individual flat tables.

 - Most of your aggregate queries are non-GROUP BY aggregate queries and low-cardinality GROUP BY aggregate queries.
 - Your data is loaded in append mode by time partition and can be categorized as hot data and cold data based on access frequency.